zhikengan/zhikengan/README.md

 - 🎓 Bachelor of Software Engineering, Diploma in Computer Science
 - 🏫 TARUMT
 - 💻 Intersted in Image Processing, Artificial Intelligent and any Web / System / Mobile Development!
-- 🌱 Currently learning React, Flutter and ASP.NET core
+- 🌱 Road to fullstack developer in React + .NET

 <!--
 - 🔭 I’m currently working on ...